balladeer/effective-enigma/nyc_midnight/challenge-1000-word-2022.md

 Someone in a hurry brings cats to the dog park.

-I need to ... and this report card is my ticket!
+I need to #blank# and this report card is my ticket!

 Give me that report card!
 I promised your mother your grades would improve, not that you'd be smarter!